19 Oct How to Build a Healthier Corporate Culture

-In 2020, Fleet Response was among the NorthCoast 99 winners representing the best workplaces for top talent in Northeast Ohio.
+In 2020 and 2021, Fleet Response was among the NorthCoast 99 winners representing the best workplaces for top talent in Northeast Ohio.
 Judges use an intensive process, combing over each applicant’s HR practices — from organizational strategy and talent attraction to employee well-being, talent development, rewards, diversity, and inclusion.

-We also earned a spot on the Cleveland Plain Dealer’s Top Workplaces list for the fourth time.
+We also earned a spot on the Cleveland Plain Dealer’s Top Workplaces list for the sixth time.
 This one really means a lot to us because it’s based entirely on employee surveys.
-On top of all that, we received a 2020 Family Business Achievement Award, recognizing successful family-owned businesses growing for the next generation.
+On top of all that, we received a 2020 and 2021 Family Business Achievement Award, recognizing successful family-owned businesses growing for the next generation.

 Other companies ask us – “What the heck are you guys doing over there?”

 That’s why we decided to share the Fleet Response “secret sauce.”
 These are five practices that help us create and sustain a healthy corporate culture.

 1. Create a family culture

 You don’t have to be a “small business” to develop a family culture, one where employees feel a sense of belonging, loyalty, trust, and support.
 Any business can intentionally build an atmosphere that feels like family.
 It helps when that begins at the top of the org chart.